-2023 and Beyond
+2024 and Beyond

-We are optimistic about our prospects for 2023 and are confident in our plan to maximize revenue and cash flow generation from our established Spok Care Connect solutions, including Spok Mobile and our wireless service offerings.
-Our offerings provide the Company with a very predictable revenue base, coming from either our legacy wireless offerings or software maintenance contracts.
-Additionally, our Spok Care Connect solutions provide products with potential for new license sales and a valuable maintenance stream.
+We are optimistic about our prospects for 2024 and are confident in our plan to maximize revenue and cash flow generation from our established Spok Care Connect solutions, including Spok Mobile, and our wireless service offerings.
+Our offerings provide the Company with a very predictable revenue base, with over 80% of our revenue re-occurring in nature, coming from either our legacy wireless offerings or software maintenance contracts.
+Additionally, our Spok Care Connect solutions provide products with potential for new licenses sales and a valuable ongoing maintenance stream.
 Maintenance continues to provide a foundation under our legacy software business and is important to maintain as we transition to focus on cash flow generation.